-Key Links Literacy Peer Readers provide the manageable step in the middle of the balanced literacy story.
-As students master skills in guided reading, they move on to scaffolded, independent work with peers.
-Peer reading supports the transition from guided reading to reading independence!
+Key Links Literacy Peer Readers provide the manageable step in the middle of the balanced literacy story by supporting the transition from guided reading to reading independence!
+As students master skills in guided reading, they move on to scaffolded, independent work in peer reading groups.

 - ThinkLinks™ prompts on every page of every book.